gksaurabh/GRE-Wordlist-webapp/README.md

 # GRE-Wordlist-webapp
 This application can be used as a tool to learn words for the GRE test.
 There are a total of 1310 words along with their definition.
 These flash cards can be used to better memorize or learn new words.
 I am currently working on building a tessting/quiz feature into this application.
+This uses a custom REST API hosted on Render using MongoDB, ExpressJS, and NodeJS connected to static React front-end.

 Current Version of the app: [www.learnyourwords.netlify.app](https://learnyourwords.netlify.app/)